Diocletianic Persecution: Before Galerius's edict of toleration

 In the autumn of 309, Maximinus resumed persecution by issuing letters to provincial governors and his praetorian prefect, the highest authority in judicial proceedings after the emperor, demanding that Christians conform to pagan customs.
 His new legislation called for another general sacrifice, coupled with a general offering of libations.
 It was even more systematic than the first, allowing no exceptions for infants or servants.
 Logistai (curatores), strategoi, duumviri, and tabularii, who kept the records, saw to it that there were no evasions.
 Maximinus introduced some innovations to the process, making him the only known persecuting emperor to have done so.
-This edict now required food sold in the marketplaces to be covered in libation.
+Thd edict now required food sold in the marketplaces to be covered in libation.
 Maximinus sent sentries to stand guard at bathhouses and city gates to ensure that all customers sacrificed.
 He issued copies of the fictitious Acts of Pilate to encourage popular hatred of Christ.
 Prostitutes confessed, under judicial torture, to having engaged in debaucheries with Christians.
 Bishops were reassigned to work as stable boys for the Imperial horse guard or keepers of the Imperial camels.
 Maximinus also worked for a revival of pagan religion.
 He appointed high priests for each province, men who were to wear white robes and supervise daily worship of the gods.
 Maximinus demanded that vigorous restoration work be done on decaying temples within his domain.

 The next few months saw the worst extremes of the persecution.
 On 13 December 309, Firmilianus condemned some Egyptians arrested at Ascalon (Ashkelon, Israel) on their way to visit the confessors in Cilicia.
 Three were beheaded; the rest lost their left feet and right eyes.
-On 10 January 310, Peter and the bishop Asclepius from the dualist Christian sect Marcionism, both from Anaia, (near Eleutheropolis, Israel), were burned alive.
+On 10 January 310, Peter and Bishop Asclepius from the dualist Christian sect Marcionism, both from Anaia, (near Eleutheropolis, Israel), were burned alive.
 On 16 February Pamphilus and his six companions were executed.
 In the aftermath, four more members of Pamphilus's household were martyred for their displays of sympathy for the condemned.
 The last martyrs before Galerius's edict of toleration were executed on 5 and 7 March.
 Then the executions stopped.
 Eusebius does not explain this sudden halt, but it coincides with the replacement of Firmilianus with Valentinianus, a man appointed at some time before Galerius's death.
 The replacement is only attested to via epigraphic remains, like stone inscriptions; Eusebius does not mention Valentinianus anywhere in his writings.